A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: FIXED-TIME FEEDBACK OPTIMIZATION WITHOUT TIMESCALE SEPARATION

 where

-Note that, using the chain rule, we have $\nabla\Phi_\theta(u)=\cg_\theta(h(u),u)$.
+\tcb{and $\mathbb{I}_N$ denotes the $N$-dimensional identity matrix.} Note that, using the chain rule, we have $\nabla\Phi_\theta(u)=\cg_\theta(h(u),u)$.
 Therefore, to obtain a real-time feedback controller to solve problem \eqref{originalfbkproblem}, we replace the steady state approximation, $h(u)$, with its measured value, $x$, leading to the following interconnection:

 Note that in \eqref{ex_fbk_sys} we do not impose any timescale separation between the dynamics of $x$ and the dynamics of $u$.
-To study this closed-loop system, we impose the following mild Lipschitz assumption on $\cg_\theta$, which is also standard in the literature \cite{hauswirth2020timescale}: \begin{assumption} There exists $K>0$ such that
+To study this closed-loop system, we impose the following mild Lipschitz assumption on $\cg_\theta$, which is also standard in the literature \cite{9075378}: \begin{assumption} There exists $K>0$ such that

 for all $x,\hat{x}\in\re^n$, $u\in\re^N$, and $\theta\in\re^m$.\QEDB \end{assumption} The following theorem characterizes the FxT-ISS properties of system \eqref{ex_fbk_sys}:

 \begin{thm} For system \eqref{ex_fbk_sys}, with $\xi_1\in(0,1)$ and $\xi_2<0$, suppose that Assumptions \ref{assump_ex}-\ref{assump_fbk_wlip} and the following condition holds: